Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Introduction

 \subsection{Contribution to Probability Theory}

-We introduce a new family of probability distributions with one-parameter $v \in [0,+\infty)$ on real numbers called Rayleigh-normal distributions in order to describe the optimal LOCC conversion rate.
-Rayleigh-normal distributions contain a Rayleigh distribution at $v=1$ and the standard normal distribution with the limits $v\to 0,+\infty$.
-Thus, the family connects a Rayleigh distribution and the standard normal distribution, which is the origin of the name of Rayleigh-normal distribution.
-The Rayleigh-normal distributions is defined as the solution of an optimization problem for continuous probability distributions on real numbers.
-Although the definition seems very abstract, the cumulative distribution function $Z_v$ can be explicitly given dependently of the parameter $v\in [0,\infty)$.
-Then, we can plot the graphs of the cumulative distribution functions as Fig. 1.
-The famly of Rayleigh-normal distributions has a symmetry for the reflection with respect to the parameter $v$ and other properties.
-Based on these useful properties, the Rayleigh-normal distributions characetrize the asymptotic second order coefficients of the LOCC conversion as well as the conversion of probability distributions.
-That is, the Rayleigh-normal distributions work as a kind of information quantities in the second order asymptotics.
-The notion of the Rayleigh-normal distributions will be used in the later parts in introduction.
+To characterize the second-order asymptotics of conversions between probability distributions and entangled states, we introduce a family of new probability distributions on real numbers called a Rayleigh-normal distribution.
+Besides its operational meaning, it has its own interesting mathematical properties.
+The family of Rayleigh-normal distributions is parameterized by a positive real value $v$, and contains a Rayleigh distribution with a specific parameter at $v=1$ and the standard normal distribution at $v=0$.
+Also, it coincides with the standard normal distribution in the limit as the parameter $v$ tends to infinity.
+That is, the family connects a Rayleigh distribution and the standard normal distribution, which is the origin of the name "Rayleigh-normal distribution."
+The Rayleigh-normal distribution is defined as the solution of an optimization problem for continuous probability distributions on real numbers as in (\ref{eq:rn}).
+While the definition seems very abstract, we give the explicit form of its cumulative distribution function $Z_v$ for each parameter $0\le v<\infty$ in Theorem \ref{Zform}.
+The explicit form of the Rayleigh-normal distribution is numerically computable and has four different expressions depending on the cases when $v=0$, $0<v<1$, $v=1$ and $v>1$.
+Then, we can plot the graphs of the cumulative distribution functions of the Rayleigh-normal distributions as in Fig. \ref{RN}, and it is shown that the family of Rayleigh-normal distributions has a kind of symmetry with respect to the parameter $v$ and some useful properties.